sc0ttkclark/wordpress-fields-api/README.md

 ### Pull Requests

-To submit a pull request, please base it off of the `master` branch.
+To submit a pull request, please base it off of the `develop` branch which we use for ongoing development towards the next release.
+The `master` branch represents the last stable beta release.

 ## LICENSE